-Transmission also influences how risk-taking spreads through markets.
-When funding and reallocation channels remain open, participants can deploy and adjust capital with less friction.
-When those channels weaken, flexibility falls even if aggregate liquidity has not fully disappeared.
-Market behavior changes because capital can no longer travel as efficiently to where it is wanted or needed.
+Transmission also affects how easily investors can adjust risk.
+When funding and reallocation channels remain open, participants can reposition more flexibly across markets and maturities.
+When those channels narrow, flexibility falls even if aggregate liquidity has not fully disappeared, because capital can no longer travel to where it is most needed.

 What Liquidity Transmission Is Not

-It is also not the same as broad liquidity conditions such as tightening or easing.
-Those terms describe an overall environment.
-Transmission focuses on how changes are carried across balance sheets, institutions, and markets.
+It is also not identical to broad liquidity environments such as tightening or easing.
+Those terms describe the overall backdrop.
+Transmission isolates the propagation process inside that backdrop.

-Nor is liquidity transmission identical to market impact analysis.
-Transmission ends with movement through the system.
-Price effects, volatility responses, and broader asset behavior belong to a related but separate layer of interpretation.
+Nor is liquidity transmission the same as market impact analysis.
+Transmission explains how capital moves across institutions and markets.
+Price effects, volatility responses, and broader asset behavior belong to a related but separate interpretive layer.

-Finally, liquidity transmission is not a substitute for crisis terms such as a liquidity crunch.
-Stress episodes may involve broken transmission, but transmission itself does not explain every crisis dynamic.
-It remains a narrower concept focused on propagation rather than full crisis formation or resolution.
+Finally, liquidity transmission should not be used as a substitute for crisis labels such as a liquidity crunch.
+Crisis episodes may involve broken transmission, but transmission itself is a narrower concept focused on propagation rather than on the full anatomy of market stress.

 FAQ